scorelab/fact-bounty/README.md

 # How to Contribute

-- Frist Forke the repository and clone it.
+- First Fork the repository and clone it.
-- You can open issue regarding any prolem according to the given issue template
+- You can open issue regarding any problem according to the given issue template
 - Make changes and do the PR according to the given template.